zioproto/hadoop-swift-tutorial/Readme.md

 The result should be the same as the one you observed when testing the data pipeline.

-Now lets try with the file eng/googlebooks-eng-all-0gram-20120701-a.gz that is about 15Gb
+Now lets try with the file eng/googlebooks-eng-all-1gram-20120701-a.gz that is about 300Mb

     ```
     hadoop jar /usr/lib/hadoop/hadoop-2.7.1/share/hadoop/tools/lib/hadoop-streaming-2.7.1.jar \
     -D fs.swift.service.switchengines.password=mysecretsecretpassword \
     -D fs.swift.service.datasets.password=mysecretsecretpassword \
+    -file mapper-ngrams.py \
+    -file reducer-ngrams.py \
-    -input swift://googlebooks-ngrams-gz-swift.datasets/eng/googlebooks-eng-all-0gram-20120701-a.gz \
+    -input swift://googlebooks-ngrams-gz-swift.datasets/eng/googlebooks-eng-all-1gram-20120701-a.gz \
     -output swift://results.switchengines/testnumber2 \
     -mapper mapper-ngrams.py \
     -reducer reducer-ngrams.py  \
     -numReduceTasks 1
     ```

+When the processing is finished you will be able to download the output from swift

+    swift download results testnumber2/part-00000

+## Final troubleshooting notes

+If you need to debug you can enable the Hadoop debug setting the `HADOOP_ROOT_LOGGER` variable in this way:

+    HADOOP_ROOT_LOGGER=DEBUG,console hadoop fs -ls swift://googlebooks-ngrams-gz-swift.datasets/

+If you are doing some tests with your own swift installation, using a self signed SSL certificate, this command explains how to alter the Java keystgore used by Hadoop

+    keytool -import -noprompt -trustcacerts -alias garr -file /home/ubuntu/DigiCertCA.crt -keystore /usr/lib/java/jdk1.8.0_74/jre/lib/security/cacerts`

+with default password `changeit` for the Java Key Store